CleverRaven/Cataclysm-DDA/doc/DEVELOPER_TOOLING.md

 ```

 Next, change the directory back to the source root, and run `tools/fix-compilation-database.py`
-with python 3 to fix some errors in the compilation database.
+with Python 3 to fix some errors in the compilation database.
 Then the compilation
 database should be usable by clang-tidy.

 If you want to check if the custom checks are working correctly, run the following
 script.
-Note that `python` here is the executable from python 2.
+Note that `python` here is the executable from Python 2.

 ```sh
 python <llvm-source-root>/llvm/utils/lit/lit.py -v build/tools/clang-tidy-plugin/test